Times have changed and contraception, even emergency contraception (also known as "The Morning-After-Pill") are now widely available in Ireland.

 - What will it cost you?
 Norlevo can be bought for around € 25 in the Republic of Ireland or £ 20 in Northern Ireland.
 Prices for consultations and prescriptions can vary.

 Option 2 - The 5-Day-Pill

-This is known under the brand name EllaOne and would be the used as emergency contraception if the 3-Day-Pill was no longer applicable.
+This is known under the brand name EllaOne and would be best used as emergency contraception if the 3-Day-Pill was no longer applicable.
 The basic facts you should know:

 - Time limit for use - 120 hours (five days) after unprotected sex.

 - Effectiveness - EllaOne is rated as 99.5% effective, but again it should be taken as soon as possible.